andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 Further, it is useful because of the bitwise operations it offers.
 For instance, if you want to merge the collections `(A|D)` and `(D|E)`, you use OR, so in this case `0b01001 OR 0b11000 -> 0b11001`.
 We recognise the new index set as `(A|D|E)`, exactly what we are looking for.
 We can also check the intersection between index sets.
 For example, if we have `(B|E)` and `(B|C|D)`, we can discover if they intersect in O(1) using AND.
 In this case `0b10010 AND 0b01110 -> 0b00010`.
 The result represents the `(B)` outcome, which is where the collections intersect.
 It is > 0, so they intersect.
 The AND of two sets is == 0 if they do not intersect.

 This logic allows us to _partition outcome collections_.
 A partition is outcome collections which do not intersect.
 A trivial partition is `[(A), (B), (C), (D), (E)]`. `[(A|C), (B|D), (E)]` is another.
 We could easily check for intersections in O(m^2), where m is the number of collections, but we do it in considerably more efficient O(m) fashion.
 The Gnosis prediction market contract tracks the outcomes that have not been mentioned yet in `freeIndexSet`.
 It starts as "all outcomes have not been mentioned yet".
 Then, on every collection, it makes sure that this collection is fully inside the still available outcomes, then flips down the bits of the collection with the use of XOR.
-Bonus feature: when `freeIndexSet == 0`, meaning there remain no unmentioned outcomes, your list of index sets, a.k.a. your partition, is exhaustive.
+Bonus feature: when `freeIndexSet == 0`, meaning there remain no unmentioned outcomes, your list of index sets, referred to as your **partition**, is exhaustive.

 ## Scalar Example